Antifreeze poisoning in cats – what you need to know

 Why cats like to lick antifreeze

-The sugary taste of antifreeze makes it appealing to cats (and dogs).
-They often attempt to lick it off driveways, and once ingested, ethylene glycol is quickly absorbed into their bloodstream.
+A liquid spillage of any kind can be interesting to cats if they are looking for a drink.
+They may attempt to lick it off driveways, and once ingested, ethylene glycol is quickly absorbed into their bloodstream.
 After your cat’s liver metabolises the toxin, the by-products produced, including oxalate crystals and acids, cause severe damage to the kidneys and other organs.
 Acute kidney failure due to antifreeze poisoning can be fatal and painful.
 Prompt treatment provides the best chance of recovery for your pet.

 Call our team immediately on 0208 943 2303.